-Is DataCamp worth it in 2021?
+Is DataCamp worth it this year?
 Well, that all depends on how far along you are on your data science journey.

 DataCamp is a learning platform geared towards people interested in pursuing a career in data science.